9 Reasons You Might Be Losing Your Sense of Smell

 Is your nose not noticing your favorite fragrances?
 Does food not taste as good as it used to?
 Does the aroma of freshly brewed coffee no longer wake you up in the morning?
 Then you may be experiencing anosmia, the loss of your sense of smell.

-Anecdotally, patients who have tested positive for COVID-19 have reported losing their sense of taste or smell as they developed symptoms.
-Both the World Health Organization and the Centers for Disease Control and Prevention do not currently list anosmia as a symptom of COVID-19, but doctors in China, South Korea, Italy and Germany have reported high rates of loss of smell or taste in infected patients.
+Individuals who have tested positive for COVID-19 have reported losing their sense of taste or smell as they developed symptoms.
+The U.S. Centers for Disease Control and Prevention have identified anosmia as a symptom of COVID-19.
+Doctors in China, South Korea, Italy and Germany have reported high rates of loss of smell or taste in infected patients.

 But anosmia can have several "typical" causes, and this loss can sneak up on you more slowly than hearing or vision loss.
 It also can have a big impact on your health and safety.
 Besides alerting you to pleasant odors, your nose can signal danger like a gas leak, spoiled food or fire.
 Because your sense of smell is controlled by sensors in the nose that connect to your brain, the loss of smell can be triggered by a variety of conditions that range from temporary to permanent.
 Here are nine reasons your nose might be malfunctioning.